 Since the 1980’s, all research conducted at Dutch universities is systematically assessed every six years.
-For these assessments the Standard Evaluation Protocol (SEP 2021-2027) is used, which is drawn up by the Association of Universities in the Netherlands (VSNU), the Netherlands Organisation for Scientific Research (NWO) and the Royal Academy of Sciences (KNAW).
+For these assessments the Strategy Evaluation Protocol (SEP 2021-2027) is used, which is drawn up by the Association of Universities in the Netherlands (VSNU), the Netherlands Organisation for Scientific Research (NWO) and the Royal Academy of Sciences (KNAW).
 All research conducted at Delft University of Technology is assessed using this protocol.
+The research assessments are commissioned by the Executive Board of the University.
 The planning of the assessments is available here.
-In the TU Delft Research Assessments Protocol, the roles and responsibilities of the various actors involved are worked out in detail.
+In the TU Delft Research Assessments Protocol (RAP), the roles and responsibilities of the various actors involved are worked out in detail.

-The self-evaluation and the site visit form the main sources of information for the committee, on which basis it draws up its report.
-In the self-evaluation, which consists of a maximum of 20 pages excluding case studies and attachments, the unit reflects on its ambitions and strategy during the previous six years as well as for the future in a coherent, narrative argument, supported wherever possible with factual evidence.
-Specifically, the committee is asked to judge the performance of the unit on the main assessment criteria and offer its written conclusions as well as recommendations based on considerations and arguments.
+The self-evaluation forms the basis of the assessment.
+In the self-evaluation, which consists of a maximum of 20 pages excluding case studies and attachments, the department reflects on its ambitions and strategy during the previous six years as well as for the future in a coherent, narrative argument, supported wherever possible with factual evidence.
+Specifically, the committee is asked to judge the performance of the department on the main assessment criteria and offer its written conclusions as well as recommendations based on considerations and arguments.
 The main assessment criteria are:

 - Research quality

-The committee sends its assessment report to the Executive Board.
-Subsequently, the Executive Board presents its position towards the assessment outcomes.
-Both the assessment report and the position document of the Executive Board are published on the TU Delft website.
-The board ensures that a summary of the self-evaluation – including the case studies –, the assessment report, and its position document are publicly published within six months of the site visit.
-In its annual report, the board indicates which of the institution’s research units have been assessed, what the most important conclusions and recommendations are, and what follow-up action has been taken on the recommendations.
-The board also reports which research units will be assessed in the year ahead.
+Based on the self-evaluation and the site visit the independent committee reports to the Executive Board.
+Subsequently, the Executive Board presents its official position and publishes a summary of the self-evaluation – including the case studies –, the assessment report, and the position document on the TU Delft website within six months of the site visit.
+The faculty involved draws up a reaction and a proposal to implement the committee’s recommendations.
+In its annual report, the Executive Board indicates which of the institution’s departments have been assessed, what the most important conclusions and recommendations are, and what follow-up actions have been taken.
+Three years after the main evaluation a lighter midterm-assessment takes place, commissioned by the dean of the faculty.